miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 **From the client clarifications:**

-> **Question:** Is there any specification about the phone number, fax number, website address, opening and closing hours, slot duration and maximum number of vaccines?
+> **Question:** Is there any specification about the phone number,address, fax number, website address, opening and closing hours, slot duration and maximum number of vaccines?
 >
 > **Answer:** ?

--

-> **Question:**
+> **Question:** When there is no ongoing outbreak, are this centers out of service or is another type of vaccine selected?
 >
 > **Answer:** ?